 Court Improvement Program Grants

-Court Improvement Program (CIP) grants are federal funds awarded to each state’s highest court by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF) to help states assess and evaluate foster care and adoption laws, and improve safety, permanency, and well-being outcomes for abused and neglected children in the child welfare system.
+The Children’s Commission (Commission) administers the federal Court Improvement Program (CIP) grants awarded to each state’s highest court by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF).